PayDevs/awesome-oss-monetization/approaches/paid-content-service.md

 > WARN: this is still work in progress!

 # Monetization by Paid Content
-AKA: Pay for Data, Service Enabler
+AKA: Pay for Data, Virtual Goods, Service Enabler

 While the OSS is free of cost, the content or data presented or used in it is sold.
-Content can be, for example, news feeds, stock ticker, designs, clipart, etc. Often leads to recurring payments for data streams but can also be a singular payment for content.
+Content can be, for example, news feeds, stock ticker, virtual goods, designs, clipart, etc. Often leads to recurring payments for data streams but can also be a singular payment for content.

 Requires:
 * Setup of a data / content hosting platform (hosted of self-hosted)